 Blaine Barrilleaux Scholarship

-The Law Offices of Blaine Barrilleaux is pleased to announce our Spring Scholarship.
+The Law Offices of Blaine Barrilleaux is pleased to announce our firm’s scholarship.
 Our team is not only passionate about representing injured individuals in Louisiana but also playing an active role in our community.

 That is why our firm decided to create the Blaine Barrilleaux Scholarship.
 Our hope is that by offering educational assistance to students, we can help support future world-changers who, in return, will build a stronger community.
 Education is an essential tool for creating influential people who can ultimately create change.

-At the Law Offices of Blaine Barrilleaux understand that finances often limit students who desire to pursue higher education.
+At the Law Offices of Blaine Barrilleaux, we understand that finances often limit students who desire to pursue higher education.
 Our team wants to support one student reach his or her educational goals by offering a scholarship opportunity.

 - One individual will be offered $1000 to assist with his or her education.

 In order to be considered for the scholarship, applicants must submit the following:

 - A paragraph (250 words or less) on the importance of education.

 - Must be involved in at least one extracurricular activity

 - Must be enrolled or pursuing enrollment at a 2-year or 4-year accredited college